segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ## Step 4: Test your campaign flow

 Click the **Send test event to destination** button again to send yourself a test email for review.

-If your test fails, adjust the settings in Segment linked audiences or in Braze, and send again.
+If your test fails, adjust the settings in your Linked audience or in your destination, and send again.

 The Event content drop-down shows you a preview of what the data sent to your destination may look like.